Trade Forex Trading

 Consumer Confidence Index

-Consumer Confidence Idex - Survey of consumer attitudes concerning both the present situation as well as expectations regarding economic conditions conducted by The Conference Board.
+Consumer Confidence Index - The Survey of consumer attitudes concerning both present situation and also expectations regarding the economic conditions carried out by The Conference Board.
 Five thousand consumers across the country are surveyed each month.

-The level of consumer confidence is directly related to the strength of consumer spending.
-Consumer spending accounts for two-thirds of the economy, so the markets are always dying to know what consumers are up to and how they might behave in the near future.
+The level of consumer confidence is directly related to the momentum of consumer spending.
+Consumer spending contributes and accounts for a two thirds of the economy, so the markets are always dying to know what consumers are up to and how they may behave in the near future.

 The more confident consumers are about the economy and their own personal finances, the more likely they are to spend.

-With this in mind, it’s easy to see how this index of consumer attitudes gives insight to the direction of the economy.
-Changes in consumer confidence and retail sales don’t move in tandem month by month.
+With this in mind, it’s easy to see how this index of consumer attitudes gives and provides an insight to the pulse of the economic environment.
+Changes in consumer confidence and retail sales don't move in tandem month by month.

 Consumer Price Index (CPI)

-Consumer Price Index (CPI) - Measure of the average price level of a fixed basket of goods and services purchased by consumers.
-Monthly changes in the CPI represent the rate of inflation.
+Consumer Price Index (CPI) - Measure of the average price level of a fixed basket of goods & services purchased by consumers.
+Monthly changes in the CPI represents the rate of inflation.

-The CPI is the most followed indicator of inflation in the United States.
-Inflation is a general increase in the price of goods and services.
+CPI is the most followed trading indicator of inflation in the United States.
+Inflation is a general increase in the price of goods & services.
 The relationship between inflation and interest rates is the key to understanding how data like the CPI influence the markets.

-By tracking the trends in inflation, whether high or low, rising or falling, investors can anticipate how different types of investments will perform.
+By tracking the trends in inflation, whether high or low, rising or falling, traders can anticipate how various types of investments will perform.

 Durable goods order

 The durable goods orders reflect the new orders placed with domestic manufacturers for immediate and future delivery of factory hardwoods.
-Orders for durable goods show busy factories will be in the months to come, as manufacturers work to fill those orders.
-The data not only provides insight to demand for things like refrigerators and cars, but also business investment going forward.
+Orders for the durable goods show how busy factories will be in the months to come, as the manufacturers work to fill the orders.
+The data not only provides insight to demand for things like refrigerators & cars, but also business investment going forward.

 If companies commit to spending more on equipment and other capital, they are obviously experiencing sustainable growth in their business.
 Increased expenditures on investment goods set the stage for greater productive capacity in the country and reduce the prospects for inflation.
-It tells investors what to expect from the manufacturing sector, a major component of the economy and therefore a major influence on their investments.
+It tells traders what to expect from manufacturing industry sector, a major component of the economy & therefore a major factor of influence on their investments.

 Existing home sales

-Existing home sales - Number of previously constructed homes with a closed sale during the month.
-Also known as home resales) are a large share of the market than new homes and indicate housing market trends.
-This provides a gauge of not only the demand for housing, but the economic momentum.
+Existing home sales - Number of previously constructed homes and houses with a closed sale during that month.
+Also known as home resales) are a large share of the market than new homes and indicate housing price trends.
+This provides a gauge and measure of not only the demand for housing, but the economic energy.

-People have to be feeling pretty comfortable and confident in their own financial position to buy a house.
-Even though home resales don’t always create new output, once the home is sold, it generates revenues for the realtor.
+People have to be feeling pretty comfortable & confident in their own financial position to buy and purchase a house.
+Even though home resales don't always create new output, once a home is sold, it generates income revenues for the realtor agent.

 Gross Domestic Product (GDP)

-The sum of all goods and services produced either by domestic or foreign companies.
-GDP indicates the pace at which a country’s economy is growing (or shrinking) and is considered the broadest indicator of economic output and growth.
-Investors need to closely track the economy because it usually dictates how investments will perform.
+The sum of all goods and services produced either by domestic or foreign corporations.
+GDP shows the pace at which a country’s economy is growing (or shrinking) and is regarded the broadest trading indicator of economic output and growth.
+Investors need to closely monitor the economic situation because it mostly dictates how investments will perform.

-The GDP report contains a treasure-trove of information which not only paints an image of the overall economy, but tells investors about important trends within the big picture.
-GDP components like consumer spending, business and residential investments and price (inflation) indexes illuminate the economy’s undercurrents, which can translate to investment opportunities and guidance in managing a portfolio.
+The GDP report contains a treasure-trove of info which not only paints a picture of the overall economy, but tells investors about important trends within the large picture.
+GDP components like consumer spending, business and residential investments and price (inflation) indexes illuminate the economy’s undercurrents, which can translate to investment opportunities & guidance in managing a portfolio.

 Retail Prices Index

 Retail Prices Index (RPI) - The RPI is the UK’s principal measure of consumer price inflation.
-It is defined as an average measure of change in the prices of goods and services brought for the purpose of consumption by the vast majority of households in the UK.
+It is defined as an average measure of change in the prices of goods & services brought for the purpose of consumption by vast majority of households in UK.

 It is complied and published monthly.
-Once published, it is never revised.
-RPI includes date on food and drink, tobacco, housing, household goods and services, personal goods and services, transport fares, motoring costs, clothing and leisure goods and services.
+Once published, it's never revised.
+RPI includes date on food and drink, tobacco, housing, household goods & services, personal goods and services, transport fares, motoring costs, clothing & leisure goods and services.

 Wage agreements, pensions and change in benefit levels are often linked directly to the RPI.
 Utility regulators impose restrictions on price movements based on the RPI.